KayFrimp/alx-higher_level_programming/0x03-python-data_structures/README.md

 4. 4-new_in_list - Function replaces an element in a list at a specific position without modifying the original list.

 5. 5-no_c.py - Function removes all characters c and C from a string.

+6. 6-print_matrix_integer.py - Function prints a matrix of integers.